ggreer/geoff.greer.fm/_posts/2012-08-28-s3-logging-and-analytics.md

 LOGFORMAT (%j %j [%d/%M/%Y:%h:%n:%j %j] %s %j %j %j %j "%j %r %j" %c %j %b %j %T %j "%f" "%B" %j)
 {% endhighlight %}

 Add that to your `analog.cfg`.
 Then edit the `LOGFILE`, `OUTFILE`, and `HOSTNAME` config lines, and you should be good to go.
-The final result should look [something like this](/stats/).
-Nothing amazing, but it
+The final result should look [something like my stats](/stats/).
+Nothing amazing, but it gets the job done.